 Surprising is how close the R5 II's performance and feature set are to those of the flagship EOS R1 announced at the same time.

-Check out the R5 II vs. R1 specification comparison along with the visual comparison of these cameras.
+Check out the R5 II vs. R1 specification comparison and the visual comparison of these cameras.

 What are the differences between the Canon EOS R5 Mark II and the R1?
 Here is a summary of the R1's advantages: